Jonathan Schoop Player Props: Tigers vs. Rays

 - The Rays surrendered 172 total home runs last season (1.1 per game) to rank 15th in baseball.

-- Eflin will take the mound to start for the Rays, his first this season.
+- Springs gets the call to start for the Rays, his first of the season.

-- The 28-year-old righty pitched in relief and threw one scoreless inning in his last appearance on Sunday, Nov.
-6 against the Houston Astros.
+- The 30-year-old lefty last appeared Tuesday, Oct.
+4 against the Boston Red Sox, when he started and went three innings.

 © 2023 Data Skrive.
 All rights reserved.